NPException/scramblies/README.md

 I have also added [another possible implementation](https://github.com/NPException/scramblies/blob/master/src/scramblies/experiment.clj#L50-L58) in the `scramblies.experiment` namespace, which is a lot quicker.
 But to achieve that I reimplemented `frequencies` with a regular Java `HashMap`.
 Benchmarking results are at the bottom of that namespace.

+*[Edit]* After talking about the challenge with a friend, he decided to implement the function in Rust as an excercise.
+He was using a BitSet to keep track of the characters of the first String that had already been used.
+I was curious how fast the equivalent code in Clojure would be, so I added it as [a third implementation](https://github.com/NPException/scramblies/blob/master/src/scramblies/experiment.clj#L79-L89) and added benchmark results in the namespace as well.

 ### Task 2

 I decided to use Jetty as a server, with a combination of [**reitit**](https://github.com/metosin/reitit) and some Ring middleware to do the routing and request/response parsing.